pratham-aggr/power_outage/README.md

   height="600"
   frameborder="0"
 ></iframe> -->
+The below choropleth map shows the average duration of power outages in hours by U.S states.
+Darker regions indicate longer periods of power outage while lighter ones indicate on regions which recover power quicker than darker ones.
+The map shows diverse avergae otage durations across US states.
+The states in Northeast and Midwest tend to have higher and persistent power outages whereas Southern and Western states on average show shorter power outage durations.
+This observation is driven by various factors like climate exposure, infrastructure of the states, population density and other confounding variables not found in the dataset.
 <iframe
   src="assets/map.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>
-The above choropleth map shows the average duration of power outages in hours by U.S states.
-Darker regions indicate longer periods of power outage while lighter ones indicate on regions which recover power quicker than darker ones.
-The map shows diverse avergae otage durations across US states.
-The states in Northeast and Midwest tend to have higher and persistent power outages whereas Southern and Western states on average show shorter power outage durations.
-This observation is driven by various factors like climate exposure, infrastructure of the states, population density and other confounding variables not found in the dataset.

 ### Bivariate Analysis
 <!-- <iframe